W

 wangle (verb)

 Manage to obtain (something) by persuading or cleverly manipulating someone.
-(OD)
+(NOA)

 To resort to trickery or devious methods.
 To adjust or manipulate for personal or fraudulent ends.
 To make or get by devious means; finagle.
 (MW)